mmadrz/RubikCube/README.md

 ![License](https://img.shields.io/badge/License-MIT-green)
 ![Live Demo](https://img.shields.io/badge/Live%20Demo-Streamlit%20Cloud-brightgreen?logo=streamlit)

 A professional web application for visualizing and solving 3×3 Rubik's Cubes with a robust multi-tier solver pipeline.
+This project was created as part of a class project for the Data Science course at University of Chinese Academy of Sciences (UCAS), under the guidance of Prof. Tiejiān Luó.

 **Live Demo:** [https://rubikcube.streamlit.app/](https://rubikcube.streamlit.app/)